dhis2/developer-portal/docs/plugins/general-plugin-guide.md

 All plugins are built as [DHIS2 App Platform apps](/docs/app-platform/getting-started.md) with a `plugin` entry point configured in `d2.config.js`.
 They receive context through props from the host app (see [Consuming plugin props](#4-consuming-plugin-props) below).

-For more information about how plugins are loaded at runtime, see the App Runtime [Plugin component](/docs/app-runtime/components/Plugin).

 ## What is a plugin?

 At runtime, a plugin is just a React component.
 The host app decides: